Eastern meadow vole: Reproduction

 Gestation lasts 20 to 23 days.
 Neonates are pink and hairless, with closed eyes and ears.
 Fur begins to appear by three days, and young are completely furred except for the belly by seven days.
 Eyes and ears open by eight days.
 Weaning occurs from 12 to 14 days.
 Young born in spring and early summer attain adult weight in 12 weeks, but undergo a fall weight loss.
 Young born in late summer continue growing through the fall and maintain their weight through the winter.
 Maximum size is reached between two and 10 months.

 Typical eastern meadow vole litters consist of four to six young, with extremes of one and 11 young.
 On average, 2.6 young are successfully weaned per litter.
 Litter size is not significantly correlated with latitude, elevation, or population density.
 Fall, winter, and spring litters tend to be smaller than summer litters.
-Litter size was positively correlated with body size, and is not significantly different in primaparous and multiparous females.
-Primaparous females had fewer young per litter than multiparous females.
+Litter size was positively correlated with body size, and is not significantly different in primiparous and multiparous females.
+Primiparous females had fewer young per litter than multiparous females.
 Litter size was constant in summer breeding periods at different population densities.
 Female eastern meadow voles reach reproductive maturity earlier than males; some ovulate and become pregnant as early as three weeks old.
 Males are usually six to eight weeks old before mature sperm are produced.
 One captive female produced 17 litters in one year for a total of 83 young.
 One of her young produced 13 litters (totalling 78 young) before she was a year old.

 Patterns of mortality apparently vary among eastern meadow vole populations.
 The average eastern meadow vole lifespan is less than one month because of high nestling and juvenile mortality.
 The average time adults are recapturable in a given habitat is about two months, suggesting the average extended lifespan (i.e. how much time adult eastern meadow voles have left) is about two months, not figuring in emigration.
-Mortality was 88% for the first 30 days after birth,. and postnestling juveniles had the highest mortality rate (61%), followed by young adults (58%) and older age groups (53%).
+Mortality was 88% for the first 30 days after birth. and post-nestling juveniles had the highest mortality rate (61%), followed by young adults (58%) and older age groups (53%).
 Nestlings were estimated to have the lowest mortality rate (50%).
 Estimated mean longevity ranges from two to 16 months.
 The maximum lifespan in the wild is 16 months, and few voles live more than two years.